Hobart Rangers SC

 Hobart Rangers Soccer Club was an Australian soccer club which was based in Hobart, Tasmania.
 It was established in 1958 out of the old Hydro SC, that played in Tasmanian Division 2 South from 1954 until 1957.
 The Hydro team was re-branded for the 1958 season, but only lasted for nine seasons due to lack of support.
-During their short history, the Rangers manage to win both the State Championship and Southern Premiership in 1962.
+During their short history, the Rangers won both the State Championship and Southern Premiership in 1962.
+The team qualified for participation in the Australia Cup in 1963.

 At the end of the 1967 season, Hobart Rangers merged with Caledonians.